Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-89-titanomachy.md

 It knew the adversary now slithering through the data networks of old.
 The Builders had prepared their systems with everything they had learned from this datamind’s last intrusions, though it seemed the foe too had either learned some new tricks, or not revealed all it knew on the previous occasions.

 Either way, the datamind was tearing through the system, crashing hardware, interfering with signals, and corrupting data.
-The Alpha-of-Alphas had already ordered some of its subordinates to physically disconnect the long-term storage, meaning there was no danger of the intruder accessing the most sensitive information…
+The Alpha-of-Alphas had already ordered some of its subordinates to physically disconnect the long-term storage, meaning there was no danger of the intruder accessing the most sensitive information...

 Not yet, anyway.
 Not until too late.

 But that still left a lot of network for it to ravage.
 Including the Alpha-of-Alphas’ own brain, meaning that for the first time in years the Alpha-of-Alphas was in direct peril.

-Meaning that for the first in years, the Alpha-of-Alphas felt…*alive.* It felt the surge of adrenaline through its preserved nervous system, felt its few remaining organs quicken and pulse.
+Meaning that for the first in years, the Alpha-of-Alphas felt...*alive.* It felt the surge of adrenaline through its preserved nervous system, felt its few remaining organs quicken and pulse.

 It could also feel its digital defenses being tested.
 The interface used all of a Hunter’s senses, including tactile, and the Entity’s presence outside the central command network was like a billion tiny, rasping teeth on the Alpha-of-Alphas’ skin.

 It had options, however.
-It didn’t *need* to win this fight decisively…it just needed to buy some time.
+It didn’t *need* to win this fight decisively... it just needed to buy some time.
 It flashed a few dozen devices, physically melting them to slag.
 Whole reaches of the network collapsed with a kind of cathartic agony, like chopping off a festering, itching limb.

 The Entity’s gnawing paused.
 For a moment the Alpha-of-Alphas dared to hope it had somehow managed to trap the thing’s primary intelligence on one of the destroyed devices and *delete* it, but no such luck.
 The Entity found another way in, began to chew its way deeper and closer like a worm again.